Alvin Rosco Stancil

 Henry decided to sell the farm inherited from his pa.
 Alvin purchased it with funds borrowed from the Federal Land Bank.
 Henry bought a farm nearby and built a new house close to Harvey's Land.

 Frank Reeves moved from Alvin's farm.
 Milford Hales and his family moved in.
 Milford was the 'bound son' of Jesse Hales.
 He was the son of Stancil family friend, Marceline Edwards.
-Jesse Hales was one of Alvin's Pa's half brother.
+Jesse Hales was one of Alvin's Pa's half brothers.
 Milford was a tenant farmer at Alvin's for two years.

 Alvin had a work ox that he trained to kneel down while getting his harness attached.
 Alvin would say, "Down Bright."
 Alvin also had a good pair of work oxen and often farmers in the community used his yoke of oxen.